Helping those who are homeless or begging in Barnsley

-You can look for volunteering opportunities through Love Volunteering.
+You can look for volunteering opportunities on the Barnsley CVS website.

 Donate food or clothing

-You can donate food, clothing and other items for us to pass on to organisations that help those in need.
-These can be dropped off at the Civic Hall on Eldon Street.
+You can donate food, clothing and toiletries for us to pass on to organisations that help those in need.
+These can be dropped off on the second floor in Wellington House on Wellington Street, Barnsley.